-Art and development costs are costs for printing dies, artwork design, and cutting dies for the candy and cough drop wrappers.
-These costs are amortized on a straight-line basis over a period of three years.
 The Company reviews its long-lived assets for impairment on an exception basis whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable through future cash flows.
-If it is determined that an impairment loss has occurred based on the expected cash flows, a loss is recognized in the statement of operations.
+If it is determined that an impairment loss has occurred based on the expected cash flows, a loss is recognized in the statement of operations and retained earnings.